Don’t Apply for Several Mortgages at Once (And Four Other Mistakes That Can Leave Black Marks on Your Credit Report)

 Avoid these mistakes to keep your credit report as clean as possible.

-And if you do run into credit issues, get in touch with DG Institute.
+And if you do run into credit issues, get in touch with DG Institute or read our article on how to dispute items on your credit report.

 Lawyer, Asset Protection Specialist and Property Educator